Ott Law Firm

-Medical Malpractice Lawyer in St. Louis
+St. Louis Medical Malpractice Lawyer

 St. Louis medical malpractice attorney holding negligent healthcare providers accountable for surgical errors, misdiagnosis, and preventable patient harm.

 When you entrust your health to a doctor, surgeon, or hospital, you have a right to expect competent care that meets accepted medical standards.
 When a healthcare provider falls below that standard and you are harmed as a result, Missouri law gives you the right to hold them accountable.
 Medical malpractice cases are among the most complex areas of personal injury law — they require specialized medical knowledge, expert testimony, and an attorney who understands both the medicine and the litigation.
-At OTT Law in St. Louis, Joseph Ott has the experience and resources to take on hospitals, doctors, and their insurance companies.
+At Ott Law Firm in St. Louis, Joseph Ott has the experience and resources to take on hospitals, doctors, and their insurance companies.

 What Constitutes Medical Malpractice Under Missouri Law